The following VPR policies are on this page:

 To vote in a Vermont primary, you must declare which party’s ballot you want.
 If you are a journalist, news staff or OFE and want to vote in a primary it is fine to do so, but not to take any other actions to affiliate yourself with that party, such as making donations, displaying bumper stickers, etc.

 RALLIES, MARCHES, VIGILS

 Journalists, news staff and OFEs may attend marches, rallies and public events involving political issues or partisan causes that VPR covers or may cover, so long as they don’t participate.
 Of course, the distinction between being a participant and being an observer can be subtle.
 Waving a picket sign or joining along in a cheer would be inappropriate.
 Again, we rely on your good judgment.

 Since the nature of each event differs, it’s wise to discuss these matters ahead of time with your supervisor to figure out where ethical pressure points may exist or emerge.
 If attending such an event as an observer, take care in behavior, comments, attire and physical location not to reflect a participatory role.

 The question will be asked: “If I am not an OFE, can I attend and participate in this or any other ‘political’ march?”
 We can’t give an answer that would cover everyone and every eventuality.
 The best advice is to discuss it beforehand with your supervisor.

-Staff are permitted to attend candlelight vigils, such as ones that pop up in support of a tragedy, but should refrain from wearing VPR branded items or being interviewed by media.
+Staff are permitted to attend candlelight vigils, such as ones that pop up in support of a tragedy, but should refrain from wearing VPR branded items or being interviewed by other local media.